-We're changing the way performance data is gathered and shared with the most important people in your business.
-Learn more about how Malartu saves time, increases performance visibility, and mitigates information risk for both operator and investor.
+We're changing the way financial and operations data is gathered and shared with the most important people in your network.
+Learn more about how Malartu saves time, increases performance visibility, and mitigates information risk for operators, advisors, and investors.

 There's a lot of data swirling around your business network, but it's often in unfriendly formats or within databases.
 Malartu connects directly to key data sources like Quickbooks, Excel reports, PDFs, Salesforce, or other databases to create a single source of truth.

 Create reports, consolidate databases for analysis, build custom dashboards and reports with ease, or pipe data to another tool.
 Anyone with a vested interest in the performance of a private company saves time with Malartu.